Developers

 Build an Eigenlayer AVS

-Building EVM Event Listeners for Eigenlayer Support
+Building EVM Event Listeners for EigenLayer AVS

 Introduction

 EVM event listeners are crucial for interacting with smart contracts on Ethereum-compatible networks.
-In the context of Eigenlayer and the blueprint macro system, these listeners allow your Gadget to respond to specific events emitted by Eigenlayer contracts.
+In the context of EigenLayer and the blueprint macro system, these listeners allow your Gadget to respond to specific events emitted by EigenLayer contracts.

 Setting Up EVM Event Listeners